libp2p/js-libp2p/src/peer-store/README.md

 When the PeerStore data is updated, this information might be important for different parties.

 Every time a peer needs to dial another peer, it is essential that it knows the multiaddrs used by the peer, in order to perform a successful dial to it.
 The same is true for pinging a peer.
-While the `AddressBook` is going to keep its data updated, it will also emit `change:multiaddrs` events so that subsystems/users interested in knowing these changes can be notifyied instead of pooling the `AddressBook`.
+While the `AddressBook` is going to keep its data updated, it will also emit `change:multiaddrs` events so that subsystems/users interested in knowing these changes can be notified instead of polling the `AddressBook`.

 Everytime a peer starts/stops supporting a protocol, libp2p subsystems or users might need to act accordingly. `js-libp2p` registrar orchestrates known peers, established connections and protocol topologies.
 This way, once a protocol is supported for a peer, the topology of that protocol should be informed that a new peer may be used and the subsystem can decide if it should open a new stream with that peer or not.
 For these situations, the `ProtoBook` will emit `change:protocols` events whenever supported protocols of a peer change.